cpsughrue/BeePL-ebpf/llvm-unbox/README.md

 char LICENSE[] SEC("license") = "Dual BSD/GPL";
 ```
 This is where I left off.
 I got eBPF set up and can load/unload xdp programs.
 I am still working on creating an xdp program that gets rejected by the eBPF verifier due to its use of a struct.
-It has been harder then I expected, potentially because LLVM already unpacks simple structs, but I think I am pretty close to getting there.
+It has been harder then I expected, potentially because LLVM already unpacks simple structs.

 ### Other questions I need to figure out
 * I need to figure out if it is problematic for a function to return a struct in an eBPF program (e.g., `ret { i64, i64 } %4`)